 daemon.debug: Increase logging to debug level [default=false]

-daemon.group: Set group of users that can interact with LXD [default=lxd]
+daemon.group: Set group of users that have full control over LXD [default=lxd]

 daemon.preseed: Pass a YAML configuration to lxd init on initial start